353solutions/learn-go-by-writing-rest-apis/step_02/README.md

 ## Handler Test

 To test our HTTP server we have two options.
-We can either run it as a process and then issue HTTP calls to it, or we can test the handlers directly.
+We can either run it as a process and then issue HTTP requests to it, or we can test the handler functions directly.

 We'll go with the second approach and use the `net/http/httptest` package.
-Which lets use create new requests and `http.ResponseWriter` that records what was written to it.
+Which lets us create new requests and `http.ResponseWriter` that records what was written to it.

 If you look in the [documentation of httptest][httptest] you'll see: